Introduction from our Training Director

 In recent years I have also been invited by the dive industry to share my experience and expertise in particular fields and talk at dive seminars and conferences.
 I have also reviewed PADI educational materials and consulted for other dive operations and resorts.

-As well as holding the highest qualification in recreational diving as a PADI Course Director (Professional Association Diving Instructors) from 2005 to 2017 I received an award of ‘Platinum’ status for recognition of my time and quality in training Instructors beyond the standard and at higher levels than the IDC for the last 12 consecutive years.
-There are only 50 PADI Course Directors worldwide with ‘Platinum’ status and just a handful who have achieved this for 13 consecutive years.
+As well as holding the highest qualification in recreational diving as a PADI Course Director (Professional Association Diving Instructors) from 2005 to date I received an award of ‘Platinum’ status for recognition of my time and quality in training Instructors beyond the standard and at higher levels than the industry standard..
+There are only 50 PADI Course Directors worldwide with ‘Platinum’ status and just a handful who have achieved this since the program inception in 2005.
 This award is a reflection of the quality and post IDC support and assistance that we provide to our candidates in securing employment.
 In November of 2014, 2011 and 2009 at the DEMA dive shows, I was privileged to be invited by PADI and other dive industry entities to talk amongst my peers, including a 1000-strong audience of dive professionals, resort owners and retailers, about what has made UDC one of the most successful Instructor centers in the world.
 In September 2010 myself and my colleagues who conduct Divemaster training at Utila Dive Centre consulted closely with PADI and beta tested their new revised Divemaster program, giving our feedback and experience to help refine the new PADI Divemaster course.

 I still teach at all levels of training, from PADI Open Water course up to our IDC’s, and still love seeing the expressions on diver’s faces after introducing them to the underwater world for the first time – like I know you will.
 On a professional note, I love to share my experience, technical knowledge and travel background in the dive industry with the Instructors I train through Utila Dive Centre.
 I am currently only one of a handful of PADI’s Closed Circuit Rebreather Instructor Trainers worldwide and in August 2012 I completed my ‘Disabled diver/Adaptive teaching’ Instructor Trainer rating with IAHD-Americas so we could offer a superior level of training to our divers and dive professionals at Utila Dive Centre.
 This way not only can we share our passion for teaching with all our Divemaster and Instructor candidates, but we can now qualify them to work with divers with disabilities and adaptive teaching techniques.
 In 2013 I also qualified as an Instructor Trainer for International Yacht Training boat programs, to offer our candidates more employment opportunities and sophisticated training.